ObaidaMuqbel/Operating-Systems-Technical-Journal/index.md

 SSH service status was verified.

 7.4 Final Evaluation
-The system demonstrates secure configuration, efficient resource usage, and professional Linux administration practices.
-Trade-offs between performance and security were identified and justified.
+The system demonstrates strong security posture, efficient resource usage, and professional Linux server administration practices.
+Trade-offs between performance and security were identified, measured, and justified.

 References
 ChatGPT – Assisted with grammar and clarity improvements.